misterblack1/font_editors/README.md

 # Helpful Font ROM Editors

-I created these tools to help me edit font ROMs as I couldn't find a good tool.
+These tools to help you edit font ROMs.
 They run entirely in your browser.
 You can open multiple editors in different tabs, and use the Copy and Paste feature to move glyphs between fonts.
 I have included some sample fonts in the /samples directory.

 [Apple II Font Editor](https://htmlpreview.github.io/?https://github.com/misterblack1/font_editors/blob/main/editors/Apple_II.html)